PDLT-University-of-York/test-split-site/docs/ultra/copy-content.md

 </br>![decorative](images/copy-content-search-site.png)
 4. Select **Content** or another relevant content type.
 Again, don't tick the box as that will copy everything.
 The categories shown depend on the content in the site.
 </br>![decorative](images/copy-content-site-content-types.png)
-5. You can now access all the Course Content area of the origin site.
+5. The Course Content area of the origin site is now shown.
 Navigate through to select the content you need:
     - *Specific items*: click a Learning Module/folder to show the items within.
 Tick the box next to each item to copy.
     </br>![decorative](images/copy-content-select-items.png)
     - *Full Learning Module/folder*: tick the box next to the Learning Module/folder to select it and all of the items within.